brgrubesa/calendar-react/README.md

 - This application utilizes the GitHub API to fetch commit data.
 Ensure that your GitHub API token has the necessary permissions.

-Feel free to customize and expand this documentation based on your specific needs and additional features.